 Darwin is the capital of the Northern Territory and is very family orientated with plenty of things to see and do.
-For instance, there’s Aquascene where the whole family can help to feed the hundreds of fish that congregate in Doctors Gully at certain times of the day.
-There’s Berry Springs Nature Park, a great way to cool off and relax.
-Enjoy a picnic or take part in bird watching or the ranger guided activities.
+For instance, there’s Aquascene where the whole family can help to feed the hundreds of fish that congregate in Doctors Gully at certain times of the day and there’s Berry Springs Nature Park, a great place to cool off and relax.
+You could also enjoy a picnic or take part in bird watching or the ranger guided activities.

 Elsey National Park

 Situated near Mataranka, Elsey National Park covers an area of almost 14,000 hectares and is famous for its Aboriginal and World War 2 history.
 Canoeing on the monumental Rope River is very popular, as well as relaxing in the thermal spring pools.